 Los Angeles Accidents and Injuries Attorney Answers Frequently Asked Questions about California Personal Injury Law

 If you have been injured in a car accident or a slip and fall on someone else’s property, you probably have a lot of questions regarding the incident: Do I have a case?
 Can I sue?
 How much is my case worth?
-Below you will find answers to these questions and others frequently encountered at the Law Office of Jonathan M. Pennell as we help people in Los Angeles and southern California who are injured due to the negligence of others.
+Below you will find answers to these questions and others frequently encountered at Pennell Law, APC as we help people in Los Angeles and southern California who are injured due to the negligence of others.
 If you have other questions, please give us a call at 310-933-5370 to speak with experienced and dedicated personal injury attorney Jonathan Pennell.
 Mr. Pennell would be happy to talk with you and answer any questions you may have.

 Do I have a case?